CIRSS/geist-p/docs/commands/report/tags/tag-map.md

-The `map` replaces the original text in a Pandas data frame on selected columns (if provides) with the shorter ones based on the given mappings.
+The `map` replaces the original string (JSON string) on selected columns (if provides) with the shorter ones based on the given mappings.
 By default, the given string is a file path.
 However, it can be updated by setting the `isfilepath` field to False.
+A Pandas DataFrame will be returned.
 Here are parameters of the `map` tag:

 |Name           | Description |
 |---------------|-------------|